Tesla reports surprise increase in car sales in the third quarter

 The rise in the stock also reflects Musk success in shifting attention away from car sales to other aspects of the business — the rollout of its driverless robotaxi service planned for several cities and its Optimus robots for factory work and household chores.

+Investors are also bidding up the stock on Musk’s apparent renewed focus on the company since the Tesla board proposed a new pay package last month that would allow the Tesla CEO to earn $1 trillion over the next several years if he meets certain sales and other financial goals.
+The pay package, unprecedented for U.S. companies already known for outsized CEO pay, recently drew criticism from Pope Leo in an interview lamenting widening income gaps.

+If Musk meets his pay package goals, he could be setting a record on top of his own record.
+He recently became the first person ever to hit $500 billion in net worth, at least according to the rich list compiler Forbes magazine.

-The 7% rise for the third quarter compares with a 13% plunge in the first quarter when Musk led President Donald Trump’s government cost-cutting efforts at the Department of Government Efficiency.
+The 7% sales rise in the last quarter compares with a 13% plunge in the first three months of the year when Musk led President Donald Trump’s government cost-cutting efforts at the Department of Government Efficiency.
 In the following three months through June, sales fell again 13%.

 The backlash in Europe against Musk had been also been fierce with sales plunging 40% in more than two dozen countries after he publicly supported far-right politicians there.